Deals4 min read

 What has no deals (and why)

-Some performance cars see zero manufacturer incentives because demand outpaces supply at MSRP:
+Some cars see zero incentives because demand outpaces supply at MSRP:

-• Corvette Stingray / Z06: GM has no need to subsidize; orders routinely exceed allocation
+• Corvette Stingray / Z06: GM has no need to subsidize; orders exceed allocation

 • Toyota Supra: limited production; no cash, no lease support

-• Porsche 718 Cayman / Boxster: Porsche doesn't run manufacturer lease programs in the US in the traditional sense
+• Porsche 718 Cayman / Boxster: Porsche doesn't run traditional US manufacturer lease programs

-• BMW M2: allocated; market adjustment common above MSRP at many dealers
+• BMW M2: allocated; market adjustments common above MSRP

-For these vehicles, the strategy is dealer order at MSRP (not stock markup) and patience.
+For these, the play is a dealer order at MSRP (not a stock markup) and patience.

 How to approach a performance car deal